shivateja-madipalli/urlshortener_mixmax/README.md

 * Resolver API URL
  * https://urlshortenermixmax.herokuapp.com/resolver

-Once you create the Slash command, write a email with below slash command
+Once you create the Slash command, write an email with below slash command

 ##`/bitly [enter the url]`